bdtem/bdtem-v0/README.md

 - Polish up the transport bar
 - Get / position the updated background image
 - Finalize design for seek bar
--Compare design with Tyler's original mock-up to see if we are forgetting/missing anything aesthetically
+- Compare design with Tyler's original mock-up to see if we are forgetting/missing anything aesthetically
-- Move the buttons to the bottom right (maybe move the shield, too?)
+- Move the buttons to the bottom right (maybe move the shield, too)?
 - Style metadata popup

 // NICE TO DO: